 Check detailed information of customer-managed key

-Customers can view and edit the full resource list and detailed information of customer-managed keys.
-The Customer Managed Key Details page consists of Details, Tags, Activity Log tabs.
+You can view and edit the complete list of resources and detailed information for customer-managed keys.
+Customer Managed Key Details page is composed of Details, Tags, Activity Log tabs.

 Reference

-If the status of the customer-managed key service is Creating, you cannot navigate to the detail page because the service is being created.
+If the status of a customer-managed key service is Creating, the service is still being created, so you cannot navigate to the detail page.

-• If it remains in Creating state after a certain amount of time has passed, delete the key and recreate it.
+If it remains in the Creating state after a certain amount of time, delete the key and recreate it.

 To view detailed information about the Key Management Service, follow these steps.

-1. Click the All Services > Security > Key Management Service menu.
-Navigate to the Service Home page of Key Management Service.
+Click the All Services > Security > Key Management Service menu.
+1. Go to the Service Home page of Key Management Service.

-2. Click the Customer Managed Key menu on the Service Home page.
-Navigate to the Customer Managed Key List page.
+On the Service Home page, click the Customer Managed Key menu.
+2. Navigate to the Customer Managed Key List page.

-3. Click the resource to view detailed information on the Customer Managed Key List page.
-It navigates to the Customer Managed Key Details page.
+On the Customer Managed Key List page, click the resource to view detailed information.
+3. Navigate to the Customer Managed Key Details page.

-• Customer Managed Key Details At the top of the page, status information and descriptions of additional features are displayed.
+Customer Managed Key Details page displays status information and descriptions of additional features at the top.

-• When in To be terminated state, display Cancel termination button
+When the status is To be terminated, display Cancel termination button

 Table.
-Customer-managed key status information and additional functions
+Customer-managed key status information and additional features

 Detailed Information

-Customer Managed Key List page allows you to view detailed information of the selected resource and, if necessary, edit the information.
+On the Customer Managed Key List page, you can view detailed information of the selected resource and, if necessary, edit the information.

 Category